Don’t have a tumble dryer? Or just trying to save some money on utilities? Then you need one of the best clothes drying racks.

 Wall-mounted drying racks are great space-saving choices, especially if you live in a small home or dorms.

 In total, it has 22 feet of space over eight rods.
-You should be able to hang up almost a full load of laundry.
-It can hold 60 pounds of weight which is a workhorse, especially for a wall-mounted rack.
+You should be able to hang up almost a whole load of laundry.
+It can hold 60 pounds, which is a workhorse, especially for a wall-mounted rack.

 - Holds up to 60 pounds of laundry.